How To Use And Configure WordPress Widgets – Part 3

 WordPress Pages Widget

-(Inserting a Pages widget into your sidebar navigation menu)
+(Inserting a Pages widget into the sidebar navigation menu)

 • Sort by: Sort how your pages display: by title (i.e. alphabetically), by page order, or page ID.
 (2)

-• Exclude: Use this setting to prevent pages from showing on the sidebar (3) …
+• Exclude: Hide selected pages on your sidebar menu (3) …

 (Pages Widget settings)

-By default, pages will be listed by title in alphabetical order.
-If you want to display pages using another option, then choose a different method in the Sort by: drop-down menu …
+By default, pages are displayed by title in alphabetical order.
+If you want to display pages using one of the other options, then choose a different method from the Sort by: drop-down menu …

-To prevent pages from showing in the sidebar, simply paste in their Page Ids separated by commas into the Exclude field …
+To exclude pages from showing to visitors, type or paste in their Page Ids separated by commas into the Exclude field of the Pages widget …

 Pages Widget settings - exclude pages

-How to find a WordPress page ID is covered in this step-by-step tutorial: How To Find A WordPress Post Or Page ID
+To learn how to find a WordPress post or page ID, see this tutorial: How To Locate WordPress Page And Post IDs

-Links to the site’s main pages will now display on the sidebar navigation section …
+Links to the site’s pages will now display on the sidebar …

 (Pages Widget on blog sidebar)

-Tip: You can add multiple Pages widgets to the sidebar navigation area.
-This is useful if you want to display separate groups of pages on your sidebar navigation menu (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to your sidebar.
+This is helpful if you need to display separate groups of pages on your sidebar menu (e.g. “Products”, “Legal Pages” etc.)

-Next, let’s add a widget to your WordPress sidebar navigation menu for displaying links to external resources.
+Next, let’s add a widget to display external links on your WordPress sidebar section.

-Before adding the Links widget to the sidebar, we first recommend setting up the Links section inside your dashboard …
+Before adding a Links widget to the sidebar menu, we recommend setting up the Links feature inside your dashboard first …

 WordPress Links section